osu-cs340-ecampus/react-starter-app/README.md

 ## Frontend Setup (Vite)

 This section will guide you through setting up the frontend part of your application using Vite and React.
-Create React App has traditionally been the go to way to develop a react project, but It has been deprecated (no longer is being update or has support).
+Create React App has traditionally been the go to way to develop a react project, but It has been deprecated (no longer being updated or has support).
 Vite is the more modern bundling solution, which is what we use in this project.
 It is highly recomended that you read the [documentation for Vite](https://vitejs.dev/guide/) to understand how it works.
 It is very similar to CRA so many tutorials for CRA are still appicable to Vite projects for when you are searching the web for help.

-Vite allows you to wrtie react code, start a development server with `npm start`, and build a static `/dist` folder to serve your finished application (more on this in a later section).
+Vite allows you to write react code, start a development server with `npm start`, and build a static `/dist` folder to serve your finished application (more on this in a later section).
 The scripts for these can be found or modified inside the `package.json`.
 Now we will walk through how to get your development server set up and running.

 1. Navigate to the `/frontend` directory.